University of Michigan-Ann Arbor logo

 Key Highlights

-• Founded in 1817, it is the oldest institution of higher education in Michigan.
+• Established in 1817, making it the oldest institution of higher education in Michigan.

-• Designated as an "R1: Doctoral Universities – Very high research activity" by the Carnegie Classification.
+• Classified as an "R1: Doctoral Universities – Very high research activity" institution.

-• Ranked third among American universities in research expenditures in 2021.
+• Ranked 3rd among American universities in research expenditures in 2021 by the National Science Foundation.

-• Home to Michigan Stadium, the largest stadium in the United States and the Western Hemisphere.
+• Home to Michigan Stadium, the largest stadium in the United States and the Western Hemisphere, and third globally.

 Timeline